N1khilM/Portfolio/README.md

   /components/Projects.js – List and details of your projects.

-  /components/ContactForm.js – For updating the contact form (using Formspree or any service).
+  /components/Contact.js – For updating the contact information.

   /styles/globals.css – Global styles and customizations.